nii-yamagishilab/AntiDeepfake/README.md

 ```
 Results are shown for each subset and also the full set listed in your protocol.

-The message "No data for ID_PREFIX\_1" means no entry IDs in your protocol start with `ID_PREFIX_1`.
+The message "No data for ID_PREFIX\_1" means no audio IDs in your protocol start with `ID_PREFIX_1`.
 Each ID should begin with a dataset-specific `ID_PREFIX`, set during its protocol generation.
+Audio files with same `ID_PREFIX` are treated as one subset.

-#### Evaluate from a checkpoint
+#### Generate CSV score
 You can use `test.py` for standalone score generation with any model checkpoint, or to evaluate on data not included in your test protocol.
 Please refer to its docstring for detailed usage instructions.

 ### 5. Further fine-tuning

-We provide our .ckpt checkpoints on [Zenodo](https://zenodo.org/), to continue fine-tuning with these checkpoints, please use the same training script from Step 3 and:
+We provide our AntiDeepfake .ckpt checkpoints on [Zenodo](https://zenodo.org/) as well as in .safetensors format on [Hugging Face](https://huggingface.co/nii-yamagishilab).
+To continue fine-tuning with these checkpoints, please use the same training script from Step 3 and:
   - add `--use_pretrained True`
   - add `--pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'`